 It’s that time of year when we all try to get back into the groove of daily life, make a fresh start, and rebuild good habits after the chaos of the holidays.
 Meal prepping has always been one of the things that really helps me save time, stay on budget, and keep overwhelm to a minimum.
 Especially meal prepping breakfast.
 Knowing that I don’t have to put any mental energy into breakfast every morning is a godsend!
-These super simple and versatile egg muffins have been my go-to meal prep breakfast for a few months now.
-With endless add-ins and flavor possibilities, I never get sick of this egg muffin recipe.
+This super simple and versatile Egg Muffins recipe has been my go-to meal prep breakfast for a few months now.
+With endless add-ins and flavor possibilities, I never get sick of these delicious egg bites.
 Plus, they help me use up the odds and ends in my refrigerator every week!

 Egg muffins, also known as egg bites, are eggs baked into a muffin tin with add-ins like vegetables, cheese, or meat.
 You can think of them like individual mini-sized frittatas!
 They’re small enough to be handheld and don’t require any utensils, so they make the perfect grab-and-go meal prep breakfast.
 They’re a great way to use up odds and ends in your refrigerator and since you can toss in just about any ingredient, and your taste buds will never get bored.